Multicultural Lesson Plans and Resources

 A middle school or high school unit.

-Black History Month/African Americans (Additional lesson plans are listed on History Lesson Plans and Resources)
+Black History Month/African Americans (Additional lesson plans are included in History Lesson Plans and Resources)

 African American History and Heritage Site